Graduate Certificate in Forensic Death Investigation

 The following is a recommended course order for students pursuing an online Graduate Certificate in Forensic Death Investigation:

-- Forensic Medicine I should be taken before Forensic Medicine II.
+- Introduction to Forensic Medicine 1 should be taken before Introduction to Forensic Medicine 2.

 Students taking UF Forensic Science courses will also be granted online access to UF's Health Center Libraries.